(Translate this site)

 There's just nothing like the real thing.

-Sym was starved for emotion, for illogic, for freedom.
-She just didn't know it.
+Sym had been starved for emotion, for illogic, for freedom.
+She just hadn't known it.

 Passion is to a certain degree what life is all about.
 Right?
 Right!

-Needless to say, this was perhaps more frustrating for Sym than I.
+Needless to say, this was perhaps more frustrating for Sym than me.

 And too, my organic brain would automatically try to 'balance out' things by giving me a taste of hell to make up for the previous pleasures.
 On emerging from the link I'd be immediately struck with the king of all headaches, and a devastating sense of depression and loneliness.
 Depression and loneliness even worse than what I'd experienced in the 20th century.
 And that's saying something!